argonne-lcf/ai-science-training-series/03-Coupling-Sim-AI/README.md

     python 3_ml_in_the_loop.py
     ```

-4. Run the producer-consumer example:
+4. Run the producer-consumer example with DragonHPC and Parsl:

     ```bash
     cd /path/to/desired_location/ai-science-training-series/03-Coupling-Sim-AI/producer-consumer